twrackers/OneShot-library/README.md

 #### Returns ####

-- **bool:** 'true' if it was time to update the object's internal state machine.
+- **bool:** `true` if it was time to update the object's internal state machine.
 Usually can be ignored.

 ### *bool isTriggered() const* ###